Tell me a fact and I will learn

 Training and Time Commitment

-Conduct 1-2 tours per month during the school year (Tours last about an hour).
+- Conduct at least 14 tours per year (1-2 tours/month during the school year.
+Tours last about an hour).

 - Complete ongoing continuing education (about 8 hours per year).

 - Following graduation, commit to at least 3 years of service.

 - Pay annual dues of $25.